 They’re funny, aren’t they?
 Friends?
 Sometimes they’re there for you through thick and thin, your BFF forevs.
 The next thing you know, they’re gone.
 Poof.
 Vanished.
 You won’t even know what happened.
-They could be your ride or die through the most ridiculous situations in life, and it’ll be the one stupidest thing that breaks you apart.
+They could be your ride or die through the most ridiculous situations in life, and it’ll be one stupid thing that breaks you apart.
 In some cases, forever.

 We’ve never really had that much in common, but now it feels like we have less than ever.
 What doesn’t help is the fact we haven’t kept in touch half as much as we should have done.
 We wouldn’t exactly know whether or not we had anything in common because we barely talk about anything.

 It really upset me.
 Like, really upset me.
 I was going to text her and ask her why?
 Why she never asks how I am or what I’m up to.
-Why I was following all of her personal and author accounts and she wasn’t following any of my businessy ones, only my personal one.
+Why I was following all of her personal and business accounts and she wasn’t following any of my businessy ones, only my personal one.
 I wanted to know why I seemed to ‘like’ a hundred and one of her posts and updates each week, but I never seemed to catch her liking any of mine.
-I know it was petty, but the situation was really starting to get to me.
+I knew it was petty, but the situation was really starting to get to me.

-When I text her to tell her there was a chance that the bad cells on my cervix had come back, she told me that life was better without kids and then started to talk about her publisher.
+When I text her to tell her there was a chance that the bad cells on my cervix had come back, she told me that life was better without kids and then started to talk about her situation.

-The ONLY time she has EVER invited a conversation that goes two-ways, and not just her talking AT me for a few messages, is when she was asking about my fella.
-And even then, she simply asked, “You moving in with him?” and then didn’t respond to my response.
+The ONLY time she has EVER invited a conversation that goes two ways, and not just her talking at me for a few messages, was when she was asking about my love life.
+And even then, she simply asked one question about him and then didn’t respond to my response.

 If we’re talking about being a shitty friend, I’m probably one of the worst.
-I’ve had my head shoved so far up my own ass the past few years that I’ve lost 100% of my friend circle and I’m still not entirely sure who’s fault it was each time.
+I’ve had my head shoved so far up my own ass the past few years that I’ve lost 100% of my friend circle and I’m still not entirely sure whose fault it was each time.
 If I wanted this friend to change, I would need to change too.
-I went home and wrote her a letter.
+So, I went home and wrote her a letter.
 We used to write each other love letters all the time.
 Handwritten ones.
 Lovely ones to both read and send.
 I also sent her a message.
 It was a TimeHop thing that we’d written years ago, adorable as fuck.
 If anything’s gonna make her crack and get the conversation going, that’ll be it.
 I sent it, put the phone down, and got to work.

 A couple of days later, I sent Bear out the door with a parcel to take to the post office.

-I grabbed my phone and opened up my messages … I never asked her for her address.
-She didn’t respond to the cute TimeHop message and I never got the chance to ask her for the details.
+I grabbed my phone and opened up my messages to find her address … but I’d never asked for her address.
+She didn’t respond to the cute message I sent, and I never got the chance to ask her for the details.

 Except I didn’t unfollow her, did I?
 I unfriended her.
 Oooops.

 I didn’t even realise until she sent me a heartbroken text a couple of days ago, which I’m pretty sure makes me look like an even bigger cunt-friend.
-In the midst of a serious month-long Facebook cull, I hadn’t unfollowed her as I wanted, I’d actually unfriended her.
+In the midst of a serious month-long Facebook cull session, I hadn’t unfollowed her as I wanted, I’d actually unfriended her.
 And made her really sad to boot, apparently.

 Okay, so what have I done?
-And whatever is it, I’m sorry for it.
-Nothing.
-She didn’t say anything.
+And whatever is it, I’m sorry about it?

 Really?
 Like, ALL of those situations I’m in the wrong for?
 Nah.
 I ain’t having that.

+I think this friend and I are just going to need to agree to disagree.
 I love her.
 I do.
-And I think I need to accept that’s just how she is.
-I think that’s the thing about friendship, especially over the course of a few years.
-You change and evolve, turning into entirely different people.
+And I think I need to accept that’s just how she is now.
+I think that’s the thing about friendship, especially over the course of a few years: you change and evolve, turning into entirely different people.
 You want different things, develop different opinions, and think that different things are socially acceptable.
-This is probably even more so the case when there’s an ocean and a time difference between you.
+This is probably even more so the case when there’s an ocean or a time difference between you.